itsjesseyo/pyUspsLib/README.md

 International shipping is more complicated.
 You're basically forced into advanced usage - which is still really simple.

 USPS requires fields, even if empty.
-We'll pull the tempalte from the defaults and stuff our values in the template.
+We'll pull the template from the defaults and stuff our values in the template.

-	from pyUspsLib import defaults
+	from pyuspslib import defaults

 	#merge default data with new value
 	package_data = defaults.USPS_DEFAULT_INTERNATIONAL_PACKAGE_DATA.update({'ValueOfContents':'50'})